jpahullo/moodle-tool_mergeusers/README.md

 Correct way of testing this plugin
 ---

+First of all, check `admin/settings.php?section=mergeusers_settings` for the description of the setting `tool_mergeusers | transactions_only` **if your database type and version supports transcations**.
+If so, **no action will actually be committed if something goes wrong**.

-These are the main steps to do so:
+Mainly, these are the main steps to test this plugin:

-1. You should have a replica of your Moodle instance, with a full replica of your Moodle database.
+1. You should have a replica of your Moodle instance, with a full replica of your Moodle database where you run this plugin.
 2. Run a sufficient amount of user merging to check if anything goes wrong.
 3. What if...?
     1. ... all was ok?
-You are almost secure all will be ok also in your production instance of Moodle.
+You are almost confident that all will be ok also in your production instance of Moodle.
-    Above all, check **if your database type and version supports transcations**.
-If so, **no action will actually be committed if something went wrong**.
     2. ... something went wrong?
 There are several reasons for that:
         1. Non-core plugins installed on your Moodle and not assumed in this plugin.
         2. Local database changes on Moodle that may affect to the normal execution of this plugin.